-You can choose to take this time to rest or you can find some ways to take advantage of this break to further your future career as a healthcare professional.
+What should you do during winter break as a pre-med student?
+You can choose to take this time to rest, or you can find some ways to take advantage of this break to further your future career as a healthcare professional.

-At Global Pre-Meds, we offer you a program that helps you make the most out of your winter break with doctor shadowing opportunities on hospital frontlines.
+At Global Pre-Meds, we offer you programs that help you make the most out of your winter break with doctor shadowing opportunities on hospital front lines and global health experience programs.
 Consider your options below and think about how you might want to spend your winter break as a pre-health student.

-We know, we know, you’ve been studying all year!
-If you are in high school or college, you can use this time to prepare for your college entrance exams or the MCAT.
-There are many resources out there with tips for pre-medical students studying for their medical licensing exams and other important hurdles.
+We know, we know, you’ve been studying all year.
+But studying is definitely an option during winter break as a pre-med student, because you can use this time to prepare for your college entrance exams or the MCAT.
+There are many resources out there with tips for premedical students studying for their medical licensing exams and other important hurdles.

 For a more hands-on approach to learning, you could try to find a doctor to shadow.